AMWA-TV/info-006/docs/Controller implementation tutorial.md

 |:--:|
 | _**Typical device structure**_ |

 A controller is expected to [Discover the structure](https://specs.amwa.tv/is-12/branches/v1.0-dev/docs/Exploring_the_device_tree.html) of a device by recursively querying the members of nested blocks.
-It will also discover the implemented managers in the root block by checking their class identity or roles.
+It also discovers the implemented managers in the root block by checking their class identity or roles.

 | ![Exploring device tree](images/exploring-device-tree.png) |
 |:--:|